-We cannot guarantee that the alternative gear you want to use will be available in future years.
-NFWF will provide additional terminal gear each year and will evaluate the need to purchase additional sets of alternative gear based on participation level and alternative gear needs.
+We cannot guarantee that the alterative gear you want to use will be available if the project continues in future years.
+While NFWF will cover cost of terminal gear for the 2022 repose, they do not expect to purchase additional sets of alternative gear.

-What if I decide I no longer want to use alternative gear after 2021?
+What if I decide I no longer want to use alternative gear during or after 2022?

 You are not required to use the gear at any time during the repose period, but you will not receive alternative gear compensation.
 You remain responsible for maintaining the gear in working condition throughout your participation in the project and will be expected to comply with periodic gear inspections.
+Project participants may be eligible to take permanent possession of alternative gear following the final repose year.
+NFWF and NOAA will provide more information to eligible vessel owners in spring 2022.